waldrain/waldrain.github.io/moniwonig.md

 - install rain water pump and pressuriser from cistern to basement
 - install water purifier in basement
 - install plumbing and pump for rainnwater toilet flushing
-- add anothr gate for bicycles in front of house to enter without a step
+- add another gate for bicycles in front of house to enter without a step
 - cornelius suggests:
     - bathroom sink tap
     - air flap
     - clay plaster
-    - greenhouse
     - paint spots of wallpaper after taking down the plaster wall
 - set up outdoor bathtub with fire compartment and chimney
 - install hot water solar heating panels